Markets and Morals: Justifying Kidney Sales and Legalizing Prostitution

 Author Information

-Yew-Kwang Ng is Professor of Economics at the Nanyang Technological University, Singapore; emeritus professor, Monash University; fellow of the Academy of Social Sciences in Australia; and member of the Advisory Board, Global Priorities Institute, University of Oxford.
+Yew-Kwang NG is Professor in Economics, Nanyang Technological University; emeritus professor, Monash University; fellow of the Academy of Social Sciences in Australia; member of the Advisory Board, Global Priorities Institute, Oxford University.
 In 2007, he received the highest award (Distinguished Fellow) of the Economic Society of Australia.
 He has also been invited to deliver the inaugural Professor Sir Tony Atkinson Memorial Lecture at Oxford University in 2018.
-He has 11.5 papers (joint papers counted fractionally) in the top five journals in economics, including one published when he was an undergraduate.
-He has also published more than thirty books and in more than 250 refereed journal papers in economics, biology, cosmology, informetrics, mathematics, philosophy, psychology, and sociology, including the American Economic Review, The Economic Journal, the Journal of Political Economy, and The Review of Economic Studies.
+He has 11.5 papers (joint papers counted fractionally) in the top five journals in economics, including one published when an undergraduate.
+He has also published more than 30 books and more than 250 refereed journal papers in economics, biology, cosmology, informetrics, mathematics, philosophy, psychology, and sociology, including the American Economic Review, The Economic Journal, Journal of Political Economy, and The Review of Economic Studies.

 Tab Content 6